jipark92/Technical-Documentation-Page-Project/README.md

 live-link: https://norfkorean.github.io/Technical-Documentation-Page-Project/

+you can click the links/text on the left side to navigate to specific section.

 i will be building a technical documentation page with the grid method as i want to practice on my grid skills.